-Separate from criminal sanctions, dangerous drinking and controlled substance behaviors may be subject to university disciplinary sanctions up to, and including, termination of employment of staff or expulsion of students.
+Separate from criminal sanctions, dangerous drinking and controlled substance behaviors may be subject to University disciplinary sanctions up to, and including, termination of employment of staff or expulsion of students.
 Violations may also be referred to the Office of Community Standards (for individual students) and the Organization Conduct Board (for student groups).
-The Vice Provost of Student Affairs may also take action in certain circumstances. provide interim accommodations.
-Formal reports to the university will be reported to the Title IX Coordinator.
-Under the Clery Act, the university must report crimes that occur at overseas campuses, but the information is recorded without any identifying information of the parties.
+The Vice Provost of Student Affairs may also take action in certain circumstances. medical attention or if there is an imminent threat to that person or others, call 113 or 112.

-4 Controlled substances are those defined in 21 U.S.C.812 and include, but are not limited to, such substances as marijuana, heroin, cocaine and amphetamines.
+Controlled substances are those defined in 21 U.S.C.812 and include, but are not limited to, such substances as marijuana, heroin, cocaine and amphetamines.